Overview of Progent's Ransomware Settlement Negotiation Services in Brighton

-- making contact with the hacker persona
+- making contact with the hacker

 - Evaluating the recovery risk

-- Testing the threat actor's decryption tool
+- Verifying the threat actor's decryption tool

-- Checking adherence to anti-money laundering (AML) sanctions
+- Verifying adherence to anti-money laundering sanctions

-- Building a clean recovery environment
+- Creating a clean environment

 - Mapping and connecting datastores to match exactly their pre-encryption state